ESA-WEED-project/.github/README.md

 This repository contains some general development information:
+- project overview and organization readme --> see 'profile' sub-folder
-- Python devlopment set up
+- creation of Python devlopment environment --> see 'python_dev_environment' sub-folder